silverstripe/silverstripe-blog/README.md

 ## Theme
-You can download a blog sub-theme of  the Silverstripe's default 'Simple' theme: https://github.com/micmania1/simple_blog
+You can download a blog sub-theme of Silverstripe's default 'Simple' theme: https://github.com/micmania1/simple_blog